 Treatment of hypopharyngeal squamous cell carcinoma usually involves surgical resection and/or radiotherapy.

 Squamous cell carcinoma of the hypopharynx carries the worst prognosis of any SCC of the upper aerodigestive tract of the head and neck both because it often presents with advanced disease.
-Even when prognosis is corrected for stage, hypopharyngeal cancers continue to have poor outcomes 1.
+Even when prognosis is corrected for the stage, hypopharyngeal cancers continue to have poor outcomes 1.

 - stage I-II: 47% 5-year survival